mat-docs/ATLAS.DisplayAPI.Site/docs/devguide/detailed/data.md

 !!! attention

-    Due to the use of array pooling, the length of the arrays may be greater then the retrieved data quantity:
+    Due to the use of array pooling, the length of the arrays may be greater then the retrieved data quantity

     Always refer to _SampleCount_ and not array length

 ## Data request guidelines

 - Only attempt a data request when `CanRetrieveData` is `true`
-- Handle the following situations and make data requests to ensure the display is up to date (observing `CanRetrieveData` as per above)
+- Handle the following situations and make data requests to ensure the custom display is up to date (observing `CanRetrieveData` as per above)
     - Page switch and display visibility changes (stacked displays)
         - Override `OnCanRenderDisplayChanged()`
     - Sessions loaded/unloaded
         - Override `OnCompositeSessionLoaded()` and `OnCompositeSessionUnLoaded()`
     - Session association changes
-        - Override `OnParameterAdded()` and `OnCompositeSessionContainerChanged()`
+        - Override `OnCompositeSessionContainerChanged()`
     - Copy/Paste displays
         - Override `OnInitialised()`
     - Parameters added/removed